-Editor’s Note: How CCF reaches group resource owner is FFS.
+NOTE: How to get the authorization from the resource owner and store it in the CCF is out of scope of this solution.

-5. Based on the successful group resource owner authorization, the CCF provides an access token that includes the resource owner ID, group identifier (optional), API invoker information and scope information.
+5. Based on the successful group resource owner authorization, the CCF provides an access token that includes the resource owner ID of the UE in a group whose resources are to be accessed, group identifier (optional), API invoker information and scope information.

-Editor’s Note: Which resource owner ID is included in access token is FFS.

-Editor’s Note: Whether addition of group identifier in access token is enough for authorization is FFS.

 6. The API invoker sends service API invocation request to the API exposing function with the RO authorization information.